General COVID-19 FAQ

 Faculty will decide how to best deliver their individual courses through Hybrid NUflex.
 The technology allows students to begin the term remotely and then come to campus, to begin in person and later transition to remote learning, or to be fully remote for the semester.
 All members of the Roux community will be asked to remain flexible in the face of the evolving pandemic and changing public health guidelines.
 Speak with an enrollment advisor if you have questions about specific programs.

 Yes.
-All Northeastern students, faculty, and staff including those at the Roux Institute will be required to complete a brief, online, daily wellness screening through the Daily Wellness Check before coming to campus.
+All Northeastern students, faculty, and staff including those at the Roux Institute are required to complete a brief, online, daily wellness screening through the Daily Wellness Check before coming to campus.

 Yes.
-Northeastern will install additional hand sanitizer stations and make disinfecting wipes available at its campus locations, including in classrooms, the entrances to campus spaces, and in common areas.
+Northeastern has installed additional hand sanitizer stations and made disinfecting wipes available at its campus locations, including in classrooms, the entrances to campus spaces, and in common areas.

 Yes.
 Elevator occupancy is being limited to two to four people based on guidelines of the National Elevator Institute Inc., a national trade association for the elevator and escalator industry.

 Yes.
-Each campus will be following Northeastern’s cleaning and sanitizing protocol using EPA-approved disinfectants.
-High-touch surfaces will be cleaned frequently.
+Each campus is following Northeastern’s cleaning and sanitizing protocol using EPA-approved disinfectants.
+High-touch surfaces are cleaned frequently.